 Building or maintaining muscle while on a GLP-1 means you're more likely to reach your goal weight looking the way you actually hoped to look, not lighter but still soft.
 And you're less likely to regain when you eventually come off the medication.

 GLP-1s are a tool.
 Resistance training and protein are what make that tool work the way it's supposed to.
+If you're ready to put it all together, get the full workout plan built specifically for women on GLP-1 medications.

 Written by Brian Abell, ACE Certified Personal Trainer, Precision Nutrition Coach